 So that fishers know what they have to do, vessels that process at sea should have on board:

 - a list of current conversion factors – for all species/processed state combinations produced at sea

 - copies of the current processed state definitions, and diagrams relevant to all processed states produced at sea (currently contained in the notice).
 Factory managers and processing staff should be able to access the definitions and diagrams.

 Find out more in our factsheet: Conversion factors [PDF, 583 KB]

 Vessel-specific conversion factors

-MPI also does an annual review.
+Fisheries New Zealand also does an annual review.

 Observer fees are normally covered through cost recovery levies – but charges apply for the part of any trip where vessel-specific conversion factor sampling is done.
 To calculate this, observers will estimate how much time they spend sampling during a trip.
 That portion is then direct-charged – the rest of the daily observer fee is covered under the annual sea days plan.

 The conversion factors listed in the Fisheries (Conversion Factors) Notice 2014 are based on information collected by Fisheries New Zealand observers.
 They are averaged across: